arda-num/InstagramBot/README.md

 # InstagramBot
-InstagramBot for finding users does not follow you back!\\
-It is tested on ubuntu and only works now in firefox.
+InstagramBot for finding users does not follow you back!\n It is tested on ubuntu and only works now in firefox.
 Make sure you have the required modules in requirements.txt